-SpareBank 1 SMN's intention is that one half of the owner capital's share of the net profit for the year should be disbursed in dividends and, similarly, that one half of the ownerless capital's share of the net profit for the year should be utilised for distribution to non-profit causes or transferred to the foundation Sparebankstiftelsen SMN.
+SpareBank 1 SMN's intention is that about one half of the owner capital's share of the net profit for the year should be disbursed in dividends and, similarly, that about one half of the ownerless capital's share of the net profit for the year should be utilised for distribution to non-profit causes or transferred to the foundation Sparebankstiftelsen SMN.

-This is on the assumption that capital adequacy is at a satisfactory level.
 When determining dividend payout, account will be taken of the profit trend expected in a normalised market situation, of external framework conditions and of the need for tier 1 capital.
 The bank's supervisory board sets the annual dividend payout based on the board of directors' recommendation.
 The dividend policy is published on the bank's website.